thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Attempt to fix "trying to send a too large non-guaranteed message" log spam
 - Log Level will be INFO by default
 - (RHS) Empty Launchers will be removed from arsenal on each Arsenal Manage tick
+- Cities will change loalty to rebels when their respective faction is defeated
 - Fixed various typos

 ### Removals